Parosi

-Parosi is a 1990 Pakistani drama serial aired on NTM.
-The drama was written by Haseena Moin and directed by Raana Sheikh.
-It was filmed in Islamabad and Murree.
-It starred Khalida Riyasat, Marina Khan, Badar Khalil, Ali Ejaz, Saleem Sheikh and Jamal Shah.
-This was the last drama serial of Khalida Riyasat, who died soon after working in the 1996 telefilm Ab Tum Ja Sakte Ho.
+Parosi is a 1990 Pakistani drama television series that aired on NTM.
+It was written by Haseena Moin and directed by Raana Sheikh.
+Filmed in Islamabad and Murree, it starred Khalida Riyasat, Marina Khan, Badar Khalil, Ali Ejaz, Saleem Sheikh and Jamal Shah.
+Parosi marked the last series of Riyasat, who died soon after working in the 1996 telefilm Ab Tum Ja Sakte Ho.

 Plot

 Parosi tells the story of two sisters.
-Jahan Ara, who is a single parent as her husband left her for a wealthier woman, and Roshan Ara, who is much more mature and composed as compared to her elder sister.
+Jahan Ara, who is a single parent as her husband left her for a wealthier woman, and Roshan Ara, who is much more mature and composed compared to her elder sister.
 They, along with Haryali Bua, come to live in a house they have rented from Shahnawaz, who is a very strict man living with his nephew Arsal.
 The comedy of errors starts as Jahan makes the life of her landlord miserable.
 Roshan Ara and Arsal fall in love.